opf/openproject/docs/user-guide/nextcloud-integration/README.md

 >> IMG: Local browser file picker

-Alternatively, you can also simply drag a file or folder on your computer on to this area (under the name of your Nextcloud file storage) and drop it in the drop zone that appears.
+Alternatively, you can also simply drag a file or folder on your computer to this area (under the name of your Nextcloud file storage) and drop it in the drop zone that appears.

 Once you have selected or dropped the files you would like to upload, you will need to select a folder on Nextcloud to which they should be stored.

-> **Info:** This step allows you to follow any guidelines your organisation might have concerning folder structure or file management, and where new files should be stored.

 You can click on folders you see to navigate to them.
 A helpful breadcrumb shows you where you are in the folder hierarchy.